 Where to Buy: You can buy 365 Everyday Value products exclusively at Whole Foods.

 - Organic Multigrain Stuffing Mix

-365 Everyday Value Stuffing mix that is NOT Vegan:
+365 Everyday Value Stuffing mix that is not guaranteed vegan:

 - Organic Traditional Stuffing Mix with Chicken Flavor